 The Valley Metro Regional Public Transportation Authority and Valley Metro Rail boards of directors have elected officers for the fiscal year 2020 term, July 1, 2019, to June 30, 2020.

 The boards help guide the agencies by providing transportation leadership to best serve the region and its communities.
 The audit and finance subcommittee was formed after passage of Proposition 400 to provide policy oversight of the expanded financial activities.

-The Valley Metro RPTA Board Officers are Chairman/Chandler Mayor Kevin Hartke; Vice Chairman/Phoenix Mayor Kate Gallego and Treasurer/Peoria Councilman Jon Edwards.
+The Valley Metro RPTA board officers are Chairman/Chandler Mayor Kevin Hartke; Vice Chairwoman Gallego and Treasurer/Peoria Councilman Jon Edwards.